 When did you first become aware of pin ups and pin up artists?
 How did it first capture your imagination?

-Well I grew up very working class in Detroit, Michigan, which is incredibly industrial, and pin ups I feel were like in the place in the community I grew up in, visible and viewed as an art form.
-My grandparents, who came from a Polish immigrant community, had calendars in their house, I’m guessing they got for free from businesses.
-My grandpa worked for the auto industry so they were always getting freebies from garages and tire manufacturers, so they would have pin up calendars around, and often these were the only art in the communities that I grew up in, so they were in the background as something beautiful and ideal and maybe even aspirational.
+Well I grew up very working class in Detroit, Michigan, which is incredibly industrial.
+Pin ups, I feel, were like in the place in the community I grew up in, visible and viewed as an art form.
+My grandparents, who came from a Polish immigrant community, had calendars in their house – I’m guessing they got for free from businesses.
+My grandpa worked for the auto industry so they were always getting freebies from garages and tire manufacturers.
+They would have pin up calendars around, and often these were the only art in the communities that I grew up in, so they were in the background as something beautiful and ideal and maybe even aspirational.